bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

     ALTER TABLE attachments AVG_ROW_LENGTH=1000000, MAX_ROWS=20000;

 The above command will change the limit to 20GB.
-MySQL will have to make a temporary copy of your entire table to do this, so ideally you should do this when your attachments table is still small.
+MariaDB will have to make a temporary copy of your entire table to do this, so ideally you should do this when your attachments table is still small.